YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Even within the same patient, hair characteristics can influence how different zones are perceived.
 A frontal area may look reasonably full when styled properly, while the same level of density in another patient may still appear lighter because the scalp shows through more easily.
 In some men, hair can separate more quickly under bright light or when slightly wet, making the scalp more visible, even though graft survival may still be acceptable.

-That is a very important example, because if even identical twins with very similar starting points can show a difference in final visual impact, patients should understand how unrealistic it is to compare unrelated clinic cases online as if the surgery alone explains everything.
+That example matters because even identical twins with very similar starting points can show a difference in final visual impact.
+It shows how unrealistic it is to compare unrelated clinic cases online as if the surgery alone explains everything.

-A fair judgment should include the patient’s hair caliber, texture, curl or straightness, scalp contrast, donor quality, and the size of the bald area being treated.
+A fair judgment includes the patient’s hair caliber, texture, curl or straightness, scalp contrast, donor quality, and the size of the bald area being treated.
 Without that context, many comparisons become misleading from the beginning.

 That is not an excuse for poor surgery.